ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/squashStretch.md

 These are the joints:
 ![Alt text](../images/bend_joints.jpg)
-But don't worry you don't actually have to look for them or select them in the scene or outliner. just follow the instructions how to do that with the **Flood** tool, and you'll be done very fast with this.
+But don't worry you don't actually have to look for them or select them in the scene or outliner. just follow the instructions how to do that with the **Flood** tool, and you'll be done with this in no time.

 ### Using the Flood tool